verifyica-team/pipeliner/MIGRATION.md

 # Extension Directive

-1.x.x supporting downloading and running an extension using `--extension http://<url>`.
+1.x.x supports downloading and running an extension using `--extension http://<url>`.

-2.x.x removed support for `file://` and `http://` file arguments in favor of direct use of `curl` or `wget` for better flexibility and compatibility.
+2.x.x removes support for `file://` and `http://` file arguments in favor of direct use of `curl` or `wget` for better flexibility and compatibility.

 ### Why the change?